 It's not all fast paced action though.
 You can always pamper yourself at a luxury spa or wind down on one of the four local golf courses, including the world famous Millbrook course.
 When the sun's out, you may prefer to sample one of the award winning wines over lunch at one of the vineyards in Gibbston, Bannockburn, Cromwell or Alexandra.
 And of course there's the historic gold mining town of Arrowtown and the magnificant scenery of Glenorchy to catch your attention.

 A year round haven, both Queenstown and Wanaka are especially popular in winter, when top notch ski fields kick into action.
-Close to Queenstown you’ll find the Remarkables and Coronet ski fields, open mid-June through to early October.
+Close to Queenstown you will find the Remarkables and Coronet ski fields, open mid-June through to early October.
 Over in Wanaka you can enjoy the slopes of Treble Cone and nearby Cardrona.
-Every year at the end of June, Queenstown hosts its Annual Winter Festival – an exciting 10-day celebration of winter with skiing, boarding, mad-cap activities and plenty of après-ski action!
+Every year at the end of June, Queenstown hosts its Annual Winter Festival, an exciting 10-day celebration of winter with skiing, boarding, mad-cap activities and plenty of apres-ski action.

 The compact and scenic town edges onto a dramatic bay on the shores of Lake Wakatipu.
 The spectacular mountains that surround the town offer breathtaking views at every turn.
-As the home of adventure, there’s a lively buzz created by the numerous cafés, bars and great shopping.
+As the home of adventure, there is a lively buzz created by the numerous cafes, bars and great shopping.
 Jump on board the Skyline Gondola for the classic picture postcard shot across Lake Wakatipu and The Remarkables mountain range.
 Climbing Queenstown Hill or Ben Lomond, rewards you with fantastic views of Queenstown and beyond.

 The frontier village of Glenorchy is located at the northern tip of Lake Wakatipu and surrounded by mountains, glacier fed rivers and beech forest.
 Driving to Glenorchy rewards you with incredible views of Lake Wakatipu, sheer mountain sides and hanging valleys.
 Many of New Zealand's best walking trails are found around Glenorchy.

-Check our 'Things To Do' category to see details of the activity operators.
+Check our 'Things To Do' category to see details of all the activity operators.